SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/SearchBarStyle/SearchBarStyle-rectangle.md

 ## Overview

-- A static `SearchBarStyle` property using `SearchBarCornerStyle.rectangular`.
+- A static `SearchBarStyle` property using `SearchBarCornerStyle.rectangle`.
 - Provides a corner radius of 0 for sharp edges.
 - Applied via the `searchBarStyle(_:)` modifier for a minimalistic `SearchBar` design.
 - Suitable for geometric or modern search bar layouts.